 - 1. Detention Athletes are not excused from detention nor are they to be dismissed early because of athletic practices or games.
-If a student misses a bus to an away game because of detention, they shall not play in that game. - 2.
-In-school Suspension A student-athlete may (at the discretion of the coach) participate at the completion of the in-school suspension obligation, which includes detention.
+If a student misses a bus to an away game because of detention, they will not play in that game. - 2.
+In-school Suspension A student-athlete may (at the discretion of the coach) participate at the completion of the ISS obligation, which includes detention.
 If the student has multi-day ISS, they may not participate prior to the end of the last day's obligations. - 3.
-Out-of-School Suspension A student-athlete may not participate in activities until the first school day following the end of the suspension.
+Out-of-School Suspension (OSS) A student-athlete may not participate in activities until the first school day following the end of the suspension.
 If the student is OSS on a Friday, they may not participate until Monday. - 4.
 Late to School Any student who signs into school after 8:15 AM will not be eligible to participate in a scheduled athletic practice or contest on that day.
 The daily attendance sheet indicates the arrival time of students if they are late to school.
 Exceptions to this policy can be granted to athletes who are given prior approval by the principal, or are late to school due to a medical appointment.
-A written excuse from the doctor needs to be presented to the attendance clerk when the student signs in.
-The principal or athletic director reserves the right to waive this rule under certain circumstances.
+A written excuse from the doctor needs to be presented to the